PollBA9/Brandon_Pollastri_Project1/README.md

 In order to use the playbook, you will need to have an Ansible control node already configured.
 Assuming you have such a control node provisioned:

 SSH into the control node and follow the steps below:

-- **Copy the [filebeat-configuration.yml](https://github.com/PollBA9/Brandon_Pollastri_Project1/blob/main/Ansible/Configuration/filebeat-configuration.yml) and [metricbeat-configuration.yml](https://github.com/PollBA9/Brandon_Pollastri_Project1/blob/main/Ansible/Configuration/metricbeat-configuration.yml) files to /etc/ansible/host.**
+- **Copy the [filebeat-configuration.yml](https://github.com/PollBA9/Brandon_Pollastri_Project1/blob/main/Ansible/Configuration/filebeat-configuration.yml) and [metricbeat-configuration.yml](https://github.com/PollBA9/Brandon_Pollastri_Project1/blob/main/Ansible/Configuration/metricbeat-configuration.yml) files to the /etc/ansible/Configuration folder.**

-- **Update the configuration files to include the Private IP of the Elk-VM to the ElasticSearch and Kibana area of the configuration file.**
+- **Update the config files to include the Private IP of the Elk-VM to the ElasticSearch and Kibana area of the config file.**

+- **The playbook is called [filebeat-playbook.yml](https://github.com/PollBA9/Brandon_Pollastri_Project1/blob/main/Ansible/Playbook/filebeat-playbook.yml).
+You'll copy the file to the "/etc/Ansible/Playbook/" directory.**

+- **Once the new playbook file [filebeat-playbook.yml](https://github.com/PollBA9/Brandon_Pollastri_Project1/blob/main/Ansible/Playbook/filebeat-playbook.yml) is in the /etc/ansible/Playbook folder, that will install into the [filebeat-configuration.yml](https://github.com/PollBA9/Brandon_Pollastri_Project1/blob/main/Ansible/Configuration/filebeat-configuration.yml) and [metricbeat-configuration.yml](https://github.com/PollBA9/Brandon_Pollastri_Project1/blob/main/Ansible/Configuration/metricbeat-configuration.yml) files in the /etc/ansible/Configuration folder.
+Update the configuration files, and start the service for both Filebeat and Metricbeat.**

-- **Run the playbook, and navigate to Elk-VM to check that the installation worked as expected. [docker ps]**
+- **Run the playbook, and go to Elk-VM to see if the installation is working as expected. [docker ps]**

-- **The playbook is called filebeat-playbook.yml.
-You copy the file to the "/etc/Ansible/Playbook/" directory.**
-- **The file you need to update is the [filebeat-configuration.yml](https://github.com/PollBA9/Brandon_Pollastri_Project1/blob/main/Ansible/Configuration/filebeat-configuration.yml) file which is a configuration file which will be dropped into the Elk-VM during the run of the ansible playbook.
-When you update the host.cfg file in the ansible directory you will need to create a new group and add the Private IP of the Elk-VM to the group.
-Then when configuring the [filebeat-configuration.yml](https://github.com/PollBA9/Brandon_Pollastri_Project1/blob/main/Ansible/Configuration/filebeat-configuration.yml) file you need to designate the Private IP of the Elk-VM.**
+- **To specify; You will need the [filebeat-configuration.yml](https://github.com/PollBA9/Brandon_Pollastri_Project1/blob/main/Ansible/Configuration/filebeat-configuration.yml) file updated, which is a configuration file that will be dropped into the Elk-VM during the run of the ansible playbook.
+When you update the host.cfg files in the ansible directory you will need to create a new group and add the Private IP of the Elk-VM to the group.
+Then when configuring the [filebeat-configuration.yml](https://github.com/PollBA9/Brandon_Pollastri_Project1/blob/main/Ansible/Configuration/filebeat-configuration.yml) file, you will need to designate the Private IP of the Elk-VM into .yml files**

-- **The URL used to verify that the Elk-VM is running' is the Public IP (0.0.0.0:5601).**
+- **To verify that the Elk-VM is running' use the Public IP (0.0.0.0:5601).**

 Bonus: The commands needed to run the Ansible configuration for the Elk-VM:

-- ssh sysadmin@JumpBox(PrivateIP)
+- ssh sysadmin@Elk-VM
-- sudo docker container list -a (locates your ansible container)
+- sudo docker container list -a
-- sudo docker start container (name of the container)
+- sudo docker start container
-- sudo docker attach container (name of the container)
+- sudo docker attach container
 - cd /etc/ansible/
+- ansible-playbook elk-config.yml
-- ansible-playbook elk-config.yml (configures Elk-VM and starts the Elk container on the Elk-VM) wait a couple minutes for the implementation of the Elk-VM.
+- (Wait a couple minutes for the implementation of the Elk-VM.
+This configures the Elk-VM and starts the Elk container on the Elk-VM)
-- cd /etc/ansible/roles/
+- cd /etc/ansible/Playbook
 - cd ansible, playbook filebeat-playbook.yml (installs Filebeat and Metricbeat)
-- open a web browser (52.243.80.18:5601/app/kibana#/home or Elk-VM PublicIP:5601) This will show the Kibana Web Portal.
+- open a web browser (http://52.243.80.18:5601/app/kibana#/home), this will show the Kibana Web Portal.